mvbragt/projectblog/README.md

 Project Structure:
-index.html: The main entry point for your blog. pages/ directory: Contains HTML files for your blog posts. style.css: The CSS file for styling your blog. images/ directory: Store images used in your blog posts here.
+index.html: The main entry point for your blog.
+directory: Contains HTML files for your blog posts. style.css: The CSS file for styling your blog. stylesheets directory: here you find the different stylesheets that are imported in the styles.css assets & images/ directory: Store images, svgs used in your blog posts here.

 Design:
-To see the designs I made, look at the figma I created: https://www.figma.com/file/Y6F5bBCpFzxkoVf9lpedwW/udacity-project-1---blog?node-id=0%3A1&mode=dev
+To see the designs are used, look at the figma I created: https://www.figma.com/file/Y6F5bBCpFzxkoVf9lpedwW/udacity-project-1---blog?node-id=0%3A1&mode=dev

 Customization:
-To change the look of your blog, edit the "style.css" file.
+To change the look of the blog, edit the different css files.
 You can modify fonts, colors, and layout.
-To add new content, create HTML files in the "pages" directory.
+To add new content, create HTML files in the directory.
 Make sure to follow the structure of existing posts.
-Update the navigation menu in the "index.html" file to link to your new blog posts.

 Deployment:
 To publish your blog online, you can use hosting services like GitHub Pages.
 Simply upload your project files.